 - olive oil

-At this preconception visit, you’ll talk about existing health problems and get screened for genetic diseases.
+You may also be offered screenings for genetic diseases.
 You can also address other health concerns you might have.

 Your doctor might recommend that you make lifestyle changes before you get pregnant.
 These might include:

-- getting to a healthy weight
+- maintaining a moderate weight

-- cutting back on caffeine
+- limiting caffeine